childrentime/website/ME.md

 - Watching TV: Friends, Money Heist, Sex Eduction and so on.
 I am a faithful user of Netflix.
 - Sports: I run 5K or go to the gym sometimes.
+- Reading: Reading is an essential part of my life.
+I'm reading Pride and Prejudice recently😄.